anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

-All components must be deployed within a high available architecture that can withstand at least a single node failure and respects the anti-affinity rules for the location of the services (i.e. instances of a same service must run on different nodes).
+All components must be deployed within a high available architecture that can withstand at least a single node failure and respects the anti-affinity rules for the location of the services (i.e., instances of a same service must run on different nodes).

 The services can be containerised or VM hosted as long as they provide